Do you charge for an initial visit?

 How long will the first visit take?

-Do you take patients transferring from out of town?
+Do you take transfer patients from out of town?

 What is the difference between an orthodontist and a dentist?